 The announced departure of embattled Minerals Management Service (MMS) Director Johnnie Burton last week is a good first step, but much more needs to be done to improve the integrity of the agency, said a Washington, DC-based independent watchdog group.

-The MMS, which oversees offshore oil and natural gas activity and is charged with collecting royalties, is in "dire need of systemic reform.
-Burton's departure is a step in the right direction, but will not be enough to restore integrity to oil and gas royalty collections," said the Project on Government Oversight (POGO).
+The MMS, which oversees offshore oil and natural gas activity and is charged with collecting royalties, is in “dire need of systemic reform.
+Burton’s departure is a step in the right direction, but [it] will not be enough to restore integrity to oil and gas royalty collections,” said the Project on Government Oversight (POGO).

 “The agency needs to go back to the old formula for conducting audits.
 It needs to do [royalty] audits instead of relying on oil and gas company calculations,” said POGO spokeswoman Jennifer Porter Gore.
 Because of its lax auditing, MMS collected an average of $48 million annually in royalties between 2002 and 2005, a sharp drop from the $115 million it collected annually in its first 20 years of existence, POGO contends.

 The watchdog group believes the resignation of Burton is the right move for MMS.
 “It gives them the opportunity to put someone in the position that will be stronger in controlling the companies that they regulate,” Porter noted.
 Burton has been under constant attack from Capitol Hill lawmakers for not aggressively pursuing oil and gas royalties that are owed the federal government.

 Interior Secretary Dirk Kempthorne announced last Monday that Burton turned in her resignation letter, and that it would be effective at the end of the month.
 An MMS spokesman said she was not pressured to leave.
 The usual plaudits that come from Capitol Hill when an administration official announces he or she is leaving did not occur in Burton’s case.